-Does best on smooth surfaces.
-Most parents say the Inglesina Swift is very easy to fold and unfold, though it is not a one-handed fold.
+Simple to open and close.
+Experts and owners say the Inglesina Swift is very easy to fold and unfold, though it is not one-handed.
 Once folded, the Swift is easy to carry with a built-in handle on the frame, and its 13-pound weight makes it easy to lift and carry, although at least one owner wishes it had a shoulder strap.
 Overall, users say that the Swift maneuvers well -- as long as you don't venture into bumpy territory.
 One reviewer notes that the levers that operate the brakes and wheels are easier to use than those on other umbrella strollers she's used.
-The shoulder straps are easy to adjust.

-Review Credibility: Excellent The 2011 edition of "Baby Bargains," written by consumer advocates Denise and Alan Fields, covers a variety of stroller manufacturers.
+The 2013 edition of "Baby Bargains," written by consumer advocates Denise and Alan Fields, covers a variety of stroller manufacturers.
 The authors provide overall ratings for brands and for individual models.
 Their reviews take into account parent feedback and personal research and experiences.
 In the latest edition, they discuss Inglesina in detail and the Swift specifically.

-Review: Chapter 9: Strollers, Diaper Bags, Carriers and Other To Go Gear, Denise and Alan Fields, Ninth edition, 2011
+Review: Chapter 9: Strollers, Diaper Bags and other To Go Gear, Denise and Alan Fields, 2013, 10th edition

-Review: Presenting the Inglesina Swift, Amy Tanathorn, March 2, 2012
+Review: Presenting the Inglesina Swift, Amy Tanathorn, Not dated

 This brief review is a discussion of the small differences between the Inglesina Swift and the Maclaren Quest -- a much pricier stroller.
 Ultimately, the Swift is said to be a great buy for the price, and earns 5 stars out of 5 from both the expert and parent reviewer.

 Review: Inglesina Swift Stroller - Blue, Editors of BabyGizmo.com, Not dated